 The Time Of The Census.

-In the years before the birth of Christ, the region of modern day Palestine was under Roman rule.
-The Roman empire had spread it’s fingers across the land, and imposed its rule to the Jews and Gentiles alike.
+In the years before the birth of Christ, the region of modern-day Palestine was under Roman rule.
+The Roman Empire had spread its fingers across the land and imposed its rule to the Jews and Gentiles alike.

 This meant that Joseph, and his pregnant wife Mary, would need to travel the arduous roads from Nazareth to Bethlehem–a journey of over 150 kilometres.
 This was a journey that would place strain on the pregnant Mary, and force them to find a place to rest once they arrived.